 - Scheduling events at the Urban Meadow.
-Urban Meadow members may schedule events and parties through a shared Google calendar that is granted after the yearly fee is paid and paperwork is filled out.
+Urban Meadow members may schedule events and parties through a shared Google calendar after the yearly fee is paid and paperwork is filled out.
 The fee for parties is $40.
 Members are free to use all equipment during parties.

 - Organizing activities - members are welcome to organize fun activities for the Meadow - music, arts and crafts, yoga, etc. We also welcome members of the community to present activities in the garden, just write to the coordinators at firstname.lastname@example.org.

 - Other events/larger parties may be scheduled at the Meadow at the discretion of the coordinators - please write to email@example.com.
 Please note, that though the Urban Meadow is an open space that we are happy to share with the community, it is not a park, it is a community garden, therefore you may not schedule an event at the Meadow through the Parks Department's permit process.
 In addition, any time the garden is open, the public may come in - there is no way to close the Meadow for an entirely private affair.

 - Commit to at least one gardening session per month - these are generally held on weekends Sundays from 10 AM - 12 PM and weekdays (members will get a full schedule).
 Gardening sessions are held April-June, take a break for the summer and then September-October.